zzzzlzzzz/SNS/readme.md

 ## What this?

-SNS - it is easy to use dynamic name server
+SNS - it is easy to use dynamic name server.
+The main target of this software - replacing data in DNS packet.

+Simple work method:

+Before usage:
+DNS client <----> DNS server

+After ussage:
+DNS client <----> SNS <----> DNS server

+## Main features:

+* Support all types of DNS request

+* Analytics DNS types: A, CNAME, SOA

+* Flexible configuration of data replacing in DNS packet

+* Support selective replacing DNS packet by IP address

 ## TODO

-Translate description to English.
+* Add other packet type

+* Support DNS compression

 # SNS - Простой Сервер Имен